MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-C-West-Coast-Groundfish-Fisheries/section-660.50.md

 (2) *Sablefish.* (i) The sablefish allocation to Pacific coast treaty Indian Tribes is 10 percent of the sablefish ACL for the area north of 36° N. lat.
 This allocation represents the total amount available to the treaty Indian fisheries before deductions for discard mortality.

-(ii) The Tribal allocation is 525 mt in 2017 and 548 mt in 2018 per year.
-This allocation is, for each year, 10 percent of the Monterey through Vancouver area (North of 36° N. lat.)
+(ii) The Tribal allocation is 561 mt in 2019 and 572 mt in 2020 per year.
+This allocation is, for each year, 10 percent of the Monterey through Vancouver area (North of 36° N lat.)
 ACL.
 The Tribal allocation is reduced by 1.5 percent for estimated discard mortality.

 (3) *Lingcod.* Lingcod taken in the treaty fisheries are subject to a harvest guideline of 250 mt.